TV Tropes Needs Your Help

 - The Coming of the Quantum Cats features a whole plethora of alternates.
 The one we see the most of has a United States that is culturally dominated by the Arabs and in which Ronald Reagan is a liberal activist (more likely than you might think).

 - Apocalypse How: Stellar/Physical Annihilation: In The World at the End of Time war between plasma-based beings that live inside stars results in the destruction of uncountable solar systems.
 The war is fought by directing energies into a star that tear apart the beings.
 It has the side effect of causing the stars that the beings inhabit to go nova.
 That side affect is used to exterminate biological entities before they might threaten the beings.
-One notable example is the destruction of a Wolf Rayet type star when one being tricks another into believing that is the type of star he prefers.
-It is revealed to be the Sun, and takes out Earth and all human civilisation except the colony the story is set in.
+One notable example is the destruction of a Wolf-Rayet type star when one being tricks another into believing that is the type of star he prefers.
+It is revealed to be Sun-like stars what he prefers, and their war takes out Earth and all human civilisation except the colony the story is set in.

 - Artificial Meat: The Space Merchants by Frederik Pohl and C.M.
 Kornbluth has tumour meat cultures called "Chicken Little".

 - China Takes Over the World: Black Star Rising had China and India being the major powers after the US and the Soviets nuked each other to smithereens.
 Hilarity Ensues after aliens arrive, demanding to speak to the US president... and China has to come up with one, since they control North America.

 - Cloning Blues: A duology of novels, Farthest Star and Wall Around A Star (written with Jack Williamson), feature a form of teleportation that sends a copy of you elsewhere but leaves the original intact.
 The copy can be modified en route, since all you're transmitting is information.
 Interestingly, this is how most physicists figure real-life teleportation might work.